camunda/camunda-docs-manual/content/reference/bpmn20/events/cancel-and-compensation-events.md

 Current limitations:

 *   `waitForCompletion="false"` is currently unsupported.
 When compensation is triggered using the intermediate throwing compensation event, the event is only left after compensation completed successfully.
 *   Compensation itself is currently performed by concurrent executions.
 The concurrent executions are started in reverse order to which the compensated activities completed.
-Future versions of activity might include an option to perform compensation sequentially.
+Future versions of camunda might include an option to perform compensation sequentially.
 *   Compensation is not propagated to sub process instances spawned by call activities.

 A compensation intermediate event is defined as an intermediate throwing event.
 The specific type sub-element in this case is a compensateEventDefinition element.